robulouski/voidy-bootstrap/README.rst

   optional, and can be ``None`` to omit the icon.
 See the "Example Settings" section above for an example.

+``LINKS``
+  Standard link in form of tuple.
+Each element is a tuple with 2 elements: link title and link url.
+  See "Example Settings" section above for an example.

 Custom Includes
 ---------------